isc-projects/stork/doc/install.rst

 instructions change frequently.
 Please refer to the wiki page in case of problems.

-Note Java is currently a build-time dependency, because one of the tools used to generate API bindings, goswagger, is written in Java.
+Java is currently a build-time dependency, because one of the tools used to generate API bindings, goswagger, is written in Java.
 However, Java is not needed to run Stork.
 In the future Stork versions, this dependency will be optional,  only necessary for developers who want to implement new or change existing API interfaces.